The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties: Methodology

 The core idea of this work is to perform atmospheric retrievals using each of the calibrated spectra introduced in the preceding section.
-Comparing the retrieved parameters and their uncertainties will provide information on how the data reduction process is affecting those retrievals and, hence, which parameters show robust results.
+Comparing the retrieved parameters and their uncertainties provide information on how the data reduction process is affecting those retrievals and, hence, the specific parameters that will give robust results.

-We will first use as an input the spectra in section \ref{sec:Data}.
-However, as the saturated region may compromise results and has been sometimes removed, we will, as a second step, simply eliminate the saturated region to check how this change affects the results.
-We remove the spectral points between 0.69 and 1.91 $\mu$m, the ``persistently saturated region'' as defined in \cite{Carter2024}.
-It must be noted that there will be no difference between the spectra labelled as 'Carter' and 'Carter modified' as they are exactly the same outside the saturated region.
+The first input we used were the spectra detailed in Sect. \ref{sec:Data}.
+However, as the saturated region could compromise the results and was sometimes removed, as a second step, we simply eliminated the saturated region to check how this change would affect the results.
+We removed the spectral points between 0.69 and 1.91 $\mu$m, forming the `persistently saturated region' defined in \cite{Carter2024}.
+It must be noted that, henceforth, there is no difference between the spectra labelled as 'Carter' and 'Carter-modified' as they are exactly the same outside the saturated region.

-So far, only data differences have been proposed.
-We will carry out an extra loop of simulations related to changes in the model atmosphere.
-With this last set of retrievals we will compare the magnitude of the differences introduced in the retrieved atmospheric properties by both data reduction and model aspects.
-While we use simple flat cloud absorption models for the first and second iterations, in the third one we will use more complex cloud extinction models.
+So far, only differences in the data have been proposed.
+We carried out an extra loop of simulations related to changes in the model atmosphere.
+With this last set of retrievals, we were able to compare the magnitude of the differences introduced in the retrieved atmospheric properties using both the data reduction and model aspects.
+While we used simple flat cloud absorption models for the first and second iterations, in the third, we used more complex cloud extinction models.
 This additional loop is intended to offer further insight and validation of the results presented in \cite{Roy2025}, helping to assess how sensitive cloud models are to data calibration.